-Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation N Notes for Site Visits The practice must demo how they are using these performance reports to improve population management 1) For each chronic condition, are the relevant measures included in the performance reports?
-What sort of review is being don e with these reports?
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes for Site Visits The practice must demo how they are use sing these performance reports to improve population management 1) For each chronic condition, are the relevant measures included in the performance reports?
+2) What sort of review is being done v with these reports?
 3) What actions are taken?